pocketarc/use-journey/README.md

     * It receives the following props:
         * `state`: The state of the journey.
         * `setState`: A function that will update the state of the journey.
-        * `metadata`: The metadata of the current step in the journey.
         * `goToNextStep()`: A function that will take the user to the next step in the journey.
         * `goToPreviousStep()`: A function that will take the user to the previous step in the journey.
 * `goToNextStep()`: A function that will take the user to the next step in the journey.